 3 Justification

-Following the development of the wireless communication technologies and the increasing diversification of people's lifestyles.
-Smartphones have become an indispensable part of people’s daily lives, not only as a means of real-time communication, but also as an important device for recording lives, creating contents and enjoying entertainments.
-On audio service aspect, the real-time communication evolves from narrow band voice to super wide band or even full band audio, mono audio services are increasingly unable to meet people's audio service experience requirements and spatial audio are expected to be the next step-up audio service.
+Following the development of the wireless communication technologies and the increasing diversification of people's lifestyles, smartphones have become an indispensable part of people’s daily life.
+They serve not only as a means of real-time communication, but also as important devices for recording live events, creating contents, and enjoying multimedia entertainment.
+These diverse experiences continue to increase the level of expectations for multimedia services.
+The real-time voice and audio communication services have evolved from narrow band voice to super wide band or even full band audio.
+Given the increasing expectations, mono voice and audio services are increasingly unable to meet people's audio service experience requirements, and spatial audio is expected to be the next step up in voice and audio service quality.

-IVAS codec has been standardized in August 2023, it is a single codec with attractive features and performance, it supports of audio formats which include stereo and binaural audio, multi-channel audio (5.1, 5.1.2, 5.1.4, 7.1, 7.1.4), scene-based audio (Ambisonics up to 3rd order), metadata-assisted spatial audio (MASA), object-based audio, object-based audio with scene-based audio (OSBA) and object-based audio with metadata-assisted spatial audio (OMASA), and it also provides internal renderer capabilities and interface to external rendering.
-The IVAS codec is well fitted for both conversational and non-conversational use cases where immersive audio generated and consumed by smartphone devices.
-For the immersive audio content that generated in smartphone devices, the first step is to capture audio field signals and then transform them into appropriate formats data that can be feed into IVAS codec, due to their various form factors, components and acoustic design of different smartphone devices as described in TR 26.933, the smartphone devices with corresponding immersive audio capture capabilities may provide significant different performance of immersive audio signals, one of the reason for the different performance is that there are more than one dimensions should be test for evaluating the performance of the audio signals, therefore this may lead to inconsistencies of the performance and style of the audio service got from different smartphone devices, specifically, the inconsistencies might reduce consumer interests and expectations for immersive audio services, then the consequence is that the consumers may be reluctant to continue experiencing immersive audio services hereafter.
+IVAS codec was standardized in August 2023.
+IVAS supports several immersive encoder input formats and provides attractive features and performance for multiple use cases.
+For smartphone devices to generate and transmit immersive voice and audio content, the first step is to capture sound field signals and then transform them into appropriate formats data that can be fed into IVAS encoder.
+Due to their various form factors as described in TR 26.933, the smartphone devices with different immersive audio capture solutions may provide significant different performance of immersive audio signals.
+This may lead to some inconsistencies in level of immersion or variations in the performance of the audio service.
+Specifically, there may be a risk that such inconsistencies might reduce consumers interest and negatively affect their expectations for immersive audio services.

+Based on the study in TR 26.933, while immersive audio capture is feasible, its widespread adoption in current products is still limited.
+This could potentially slow down the deployment speed of a fully end-to-end IVAS ecosystem, and provision of immersive audio capture guidelines and/or example solutions can therefore help with more widespread IVAS adoption.

-Standardizing immersive audio capture can ensure consumers experience a consistent performance of audio quality and immersion across different smartphone models and brands.
-This consistency enhances consumer satisfaction and loyalty.
-The consistency is especially important for the immersive audio experience in XR scenarios; Secondly, it would facilitate the development of new applications and technologies that utilize immersive audio.
-There will be a clear set of guidelines to follow which would potentially lead to a greater variety of applications and technologies that utilize immersive audio and allow consumers to seamlessly switch between different devices and applications without experiencing unexpected inconsistencies in audio experience, benefiting both consumers and developers; Thirdly, it could be used for setting requirements and evaluating performance to determine test methods and quality metrics.
+Standardized minimum performance requirements/objectives for immersive audio capture solutions can ensure consumers experience consistent performance of audio quality and immersion across different devices.
+This consistency boosts consumers’ interest and satisfaction in immersive voice and audio services in general.
+The consistency can facilitate the development of new applications and technologies that use immersive audio with guaranteed minimum performance, and evaluating the performance in terms of minimum requirements/objectives will ensure opportunities for differentiation and further improvements of the immersive audio capture algorithms and solutions in the future.
+Provision of a clear set of guidelines to follow can potentially lead to a greater variety of applications and technologies that use immersive audio.
+This allows consumers to seamlessly switch between different devices and applications without experiencing unexpected inconsistencies in audio experience, benefiting both consumers and developers.

-The goal is to give out immersive audio capture capabilities for smartphone devices, the consistencies and high-performance immersive audio data generated from sending side will accelerate the maturation speed of the end-to-end immersive audio solution together with the IVAS codec.
+Deployment of smartphone devices with immersive audio capture capabilities meeting or exceeding minimum performance requirements/objectives can ensure high-performance immersive audio data generation.
+This together with use of the IVAS standard that is already available may further accelerate the maturation speed of the end-to-end immersive audio solutions in the market.

 4 Objective